 Don’t be surprised if you lose cell signal when visiting Malabar Farm State Park or when exploring the surrounding area.
 I have Verizon and my coverage runs from non-existent to spotty.

 Depending on your interest level, you can spend less than an hour to all day in the park.
-My family typically spend an hour and a half if we’re just stopping by for a quick hike.
+My family typically spends an hour and a half if we’re just stopping by for a quick hike.

 Address: 4050 Bromfield Road Lucas, Ohio 44843